kyma-project/telemetry-manager/docs/user/03-traces.md

 In the following steps, you can see how to construct and deploy a typical TracePipeline.
 Learn more about the available [parameters and attributes](resources/04-tracepipeline.md).

-### Step 1a.
+### 1a.
 Create a TracePipeline With an OTLP GRPC Output

 To ship traces to a new OTLP output, create a resource of the kind `TracePipeline` and save the file (named, for example, `tracepipeline.yaml`).